irudaa/EscapeRoom/README.md

 - OS : No specific OS required, but tested on Linux(ubuntu) and Windows.

 ## Features
-- Inventory : Register the found item, drag item from the Inventory to use.
+- Inventory : Register the found item, drag item from the Inventory to use
+- Rooms: Different rooms hold different objects to be picked and to be interacted with
+- Pickable Objects: Objects found within the room which can be picked and found in the inventory
+- Interactive Items: Items within the room that if they are paired with the a picked object, they allow a new interaction and a new clue to be found

-Item interactions
+Item interactions:
-- Basic interaction : Mouse Click to interact with items and objects in the game.
+- Basic interaction : Double Mouse Click to pick up objects in the game.
-- Light up the switch : Find a switch in a darkroom with lighting cursor
+- Light up the switch : Hovering in a darkroom with a transparent circle put in the cursor position, light switches on when clicked
-- Newspaper : Hovering to find hidden letter
+- Newspaper : Hovering around the frame to find the hidden number
-- UV Light : Dragging
+- UV Light : Dragging the flashlight tool, which activates the quarter of a circle, which if dragged to the right position in the room makes a number appear
-- Cleaning(Scratching) dust: Clean the dirty paint to find the hint
+- Cleaning(Scratching) dust: Clean the dirty mirror to find the hint, dragging over the darker mirror continuously
-- Zoom effect : Navigate the zoomed interface with magnifier to find a hint
+- Zoom effect : Zoom item is dragged over the first room, zooming the image.
+Navigation is possible through the dragging of the image
+- Interactive objects: active when clicked (Drawer, closet, pillow, box, painting)
+- Safe: Button clicking gives the number clicked

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)